sailcex/kand/docs/install.md

 # Installation Guide

-Get started with `kand` through Python, Rust, or Docker.
+Get started with `kand` through Python or Docker.
 This guide covers all installation methods and system compatibility details.

 ## Python Installation